Washington state enacts new restrictions, months after it was first in the US to confront Covid-19 - KVIA

 After weeks of battling the pandemic, Seattle and the state were able to largely reverse course, and it was overshadowed by the outbreak in New York, which quickly became the US epicenter.

-The state saw a resurgence pf Covid-19 over the summer, leading the governor to reinstate certain restrictions.
+The state saw a resurgence of Covid-19 over the summer, leading the governor to reinstate certain restrictions.

 But the governor said Sunday the latest spike is more dangerous than any seen in the state before.